microsoft/Codex-CLI/contexts/CognitiveServiceContext.md

 ## Using Speech Synthesis

 This project includes speech synthesized playback for your query outputs using the azure cognitive services speech cli.
-As noted in the previous section about contexts, this is a certain behaviour of the model that is included in the sample `powershell-voice-cognitive-service.txt` file available in the `contexts` folder.
+As noted in the previous section about contexts, this is a certain behavior of the model that is included in the sample `powershell-voice-cognitive-service.txt` file available in the `contexts` folder.
 Before running any speech synthesis output from the model, you have to do a couple of steps to set it up:

 ### Set up Azure Speech Service